rmit-wgbowley/dyno-boards/readme.md

 However for the real system, raceday data is used to model the dynmaic torque loading on the powertrain.

+> [!important]
+> The dyno has a much higher maximum RPM than 1000 and most likely isn't linear.
+This was a simple example.
+Check calibration curves / scaling factors.

 ## High-level Topology

 The dyno controller and r19e ECU are approximately `2-4 meters` apart and operate at different voltage levels (`0-3.3V` vs `0-10V`).
 So an ECU conditioning/isolation board is used, and a dyno receiver/amplification board is used.